 1. Informal legal work experience

 Obtaining informal work experience can add considerable value to your CV particularly if you are a non-law student and it can also help with future job search.
-Informal work experience could be anything from shadowing a barrister, solicitor, to volunteering at places such as the Citizen Advice Bureau or the Free Representation Unit.
+Informal work experience could be anything from shadowing a barrister, solicitor, to voluntary legal work experience at the Citizen Advice Bureau or the Free Representation Unit.
 Typically this type of work experience is unpaid.
 To maximize your chances of securing an informal placement we recommend you take the following steps:

 2. Formal work experience

-Depending on what stage of your studies you are, there are a number of formal legal work placements available to you the most common being vacation schemes and mini-pupillages.
+Depending on what stage of your studies you are, there are a number of formal undergraduate law placements available to you the most common being vacation schemes and mini-pupillages.
 As expected the competition for formal work placements is very tough in comparison to informal placements.
 To succeed you will be expected to:

-If you want to benefit from legal experience whilst studying for your degree you may want to consider a sandwich course, which is combined with a legal placement year at a law firm.
-This option is also a great way to get that valuable legal experience and learn more about the legal industry.
-This route is less competitive than formal work experience because universities offering sandwich courses typically already have established relationships with various firms that take on their students, so therefore you only compete with your class colleagues.
+If you want to benefit from legal experience whilst studying for your degree you may want to consider a sandwich degree, which is combined with legal work placements.
+This option is also a great way to get that valuable legal work experience and learn more about the legal industry.
+The route is less competitive than formal work experience because typically universities offering sandwich courses already have established relationships with various employers that offer these law placements to its students, so, therefore, you only compete with your class colleagues.

-An alternative way to gain work experience at a city law firm is to apply for workshops.
-These workshops offer an opportunity to work shadow trainees, network and interact with various teams within the firm to get a real insight into the work undertaken by a city law firm.
+An alternative way to gain law work experience in a law firm is to apply for workshops also sometimes known as insight days.
+These workshops offer you an opportunity to work shadow trainees, network and interact with various teams within the firm to get a real insight into the work undertaken by a city law firm.
 Take a look at Herbert Smith Freehills workshop schemes for further details about application and criteria.
-Top tip if you secure a workshop with Herbert Smith and the following year you decide to apply for a vacation scheme, your application will be fast-tracked and you will not be required to do online assessments as part of the application.
+Top tip if you secure a workshop with Herbert Smith and the following year you decide to apply for a vacation scheme, your application will be fast-tracked and you will not be required to do online assessments as part of your application.